What's the difference between accounting and bookkeeping?

 - Bank reconciliation

 - Business strategy

 - Dealing with financial paperwork and filing

 If you're thinking about becoming a freelance accountant, then you can start that journey here, with Open Study College.
 We offer a wide range of accounting courses, suitable for both beginners and those who are looking to broaden their knowledge.
-Check out our accounting courses, here.
+Check out both our accounting and bookkeeping courses.

 Interested in our courses?

 Use the search box below to find your course.